Howard Stern videography and discography: Crucified by the FCC

 Crucified by the FCC is a box set released as a single CD and two audio cassettes by Infinity Broadcasting Corporation in February 1991.
 It features segments from Stern's radio show that were censored from broadcast and skits recorded specifically for the album.
 Stern produced the set after the first fine was issued to Infinity by the FCC, following an investigation over indecent material from a listener which led to a $6,000 fine in November 1990.
 An excerpt from a segment in question is featured on the track "Christmas Party", where a man plays a piano with his penis.

-Stern edited and assembled the set in a studio that he had setup in his home basement, using the project as an excuse to use the equipment.
+Stern edited and assembled the set in a studio that he had set-up in his home basement, using the project as an excuse to use the equipment.
 He used traditional reel-to-reel recorders and as he was familiar with the process from his early radio career, and unexpurgated versions of radio broadcasts.
 WXRK General Manager Tom Chiusano said this became the set's unique selling point, as it was the first attempt at reselling content from the radio show and in a form that was unavailable to listeners.
 The set was available via mail order and included a 12-page booklet chronicling the show's history and its run-ins with the FCC.

 In March 1991, Stern appeared on Later on NBC to promote the album which became known for his confrontational interview with fill-in host Tom Snyder.
 NBC censored Stern when he gave out the phone number to order the product, which annoyed him as he saw little point in appearing on the show if he was unable to promote it.
 The Associated Press described the interview as "hilarious, wrong-headed, comical and ultimately sad."